Water Gardens 101

 - Treatments: Keep your pond balanced throughout the seasons.

-Filtration, plants, fish and aeration help create a healthy ecosystem initially but over time even the most well-maintained pond can become overrun from falling leaves, debris, fish waste, rainfall run-off, phosphates or pH fluctuations.
+Filtration, plants, fish, and aeration help create a balanced ecosystem initially but over time even the most well-maintained pond can become overrun from falling leaves, debris, fish waste, rainfall run-off, phosphates or pH fluctuations.